Tnixc/dots/README.md

 The prompt is [powerlevel10k](https://github.com/romkatv/powerlevel10k), and I recommend using [eza](https://github.com/eza-community/eza) for the `ls` replacement.

+### ZSH

+I am using oh-my-zsh and the theme is powerlevel10k.
+The plugins I have are `zsh-autosuggestions`,`zsh-history-substring-search`,`zsh-syntax-highlighting`

 ### Firefox

 For the firefox config, it can be found at https://github.com/tnixc/firefox-config.